mubix/windows-declutter/README.md

-# windows-declutter
+# Windows 10 De-Clutter script

-Windows 10 De-Clutter script
+Most of this script came from scripts I found online or suggestions I found on stack overflow.